hesor85/full-stack/README.md

 # Introduction
 Small example that shows a simple Angular client that can connect to an Express API and perform a search in a database.

+You can clone the repo and run `npm install` to get it up and running.

 To make it work adjust your postgres config and queries in `server.js`.